ojeda/secure_clear/secure_clear.md

     std::secure_clear(buf2);               // Error
     std::secure_clear(buf2, sizeof(buf2)); // OK, explicit

 ## Naming

-Several alternatives were considered for the initial name of the proposed `secure_clear` function and function template, as well as the `secure` header name.
-Some were also suggested during the LEWGI review.
+Several alternatives were considered for the initial name of the proposed `secure_clear` function and function template.
+Some were also suggested during the WG21 LEWGI review.

 In general, there are many possible terms that may be used to form a name:
+  * `mem` and variations
   * `secure`
   * `clear`
   * `explicit`